Table of Contents

 Insomnia can be detrimental to one’s health in a number of ways.
-Not only does it worsen mood disorders such as anxiety and depression, but it also causes memory loss and impairs problem-solving skills.
+Not only does it worsen mood disorders such as anxiety and depression, but it also can worsen multiple sclerosis symptoms or causes memory loss and impairs problem-solving skills.
 Inadequate sleep can even lead to weight gain and an increased risk for developing chronic diseases.

 The importance of rest and sleep is huge.
 We need to “recharge” after being active during the day.
 If we don’t give our bodies the well deserved rest, we run the risk of experiencing negative effects like fatigue or even chronic syndromes.